tlmnrnhrdt/cad2data/README.md

 - AutoCAD (`.dwg`)
 - MicroStation (`.dgn`)

-- 🧾 Exports full metadata to `.xlsx`
+- 🧾 Exports full metadata to `.xlsx` (as a matrix - project elements in the rows, all properties of all elements in the columns)
-- 🧱 Exports polygonal geometry from Revit and IFC to `.dae` (Collada)
+- 🧱 Exports polygonal geometry from Revit and IFC into an open geometric format `.dae` (Collada)
-- 🖥️ Works offline — no Autodesk® license or API needed
+- 🖥️ Works offline — no Autodesk® license, no API, no plugins needed
-- 🧩 Easily extendable with Python or AI post-processing
+- 🧩 Easily extendable with Python or AI post-processing (see Pipeline with LLM [CAD-BIM-to-Code-Automation-Pipeline-DDC-Workflow-with-LLM-ChatGPT]([https://n8n.io](https://github.com/datadrivenconstruction/CAD-BIM-to-Code-Automation-Pipeline-DDC-Workflow-with-LLM))

 ---